You will love this homemade peanut butter cake recipe. It produces a wonderful moist peanut-buttery masterpiece that you will make often.

 1 tsp pure vanilla extract

 Garnish is chopped peanut butter cups on top and drizzled in chocolate sauce.

 Butter two 9 inch cake pans and dust the inside with flour and tap out excess.
 Line the bottom of the pans with wax or parchment paper.
 Put the cake pans on a baking sheet lined with parchment paper or a silicone mat.

-Pour over dry ingredients.
-Add to that 1/2 cup buttermilk, eggs, 1 teaspoon vanilla and then mix with mixer.
+Pour over dry ingredients and stir.
+Add 1/2 cup buttermilk, 2 eggs, 1 teaspoon vanilla and then mix.
+Pour into prepared pans.

 Invert and cool to room temperature, right side up.
 (These cooled cakes may be wrapped airtight and stored at room temperature overnight or frozen for up to two months.)

 1-1/2 tsp lemon juice or vinegar

 Stir and let sit for 10 minutes.
 It’s ready for the recipe.